DerekCresswell/GameDesign11/3 Top Down Arcade/2 PlayerInput.md

 }
 ```

-A **very** key thing to note is that since the Rigidbody is based on physics we need to update it in whats called the ["FixedUpdate"](https://docs.unity3d.com/ScriptReference/MonoBehaviour.FixedUpdate.html).
+A **very** key thing to note is that since the Rigidbody is based on physics we need to update it in what's called the ["FixedUpdate"](https://docs.unity3d.com/ScriptReference/MonoBehaviour.FixedUpdate.html).
 This is very similar to `Update` but it's for physics.\
 We will be using a function called ["MovePosition"](https://docs.unity3d.com/ScriptReference/Rigidbody2D.MovePosition.html) to move our Rigidbody to a given position.
 Put in the following into your script :

 ```csharp